velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 Now that we have the basics covered, let’s extend the boilerplate to build our app.

-To fetch the data from the REST API let's copy the following code snippet and place it under `fetchData(){...}` placeholder in `app/script/app.js` file
+To fetch the data from the REST API let's copy the following code snippet and place it under `//fetchData() Function Goes Here` placeholder in `app/script/app.js` file

 ```javascript
 /**